Bring Science and Engineering to Your School!

-The Green Bank Observatory partners with NASA and the West Virginia Space Grant Consortium to bring space-science to your West Virginia classrooms!
+The Green Bank Observatory partners with NASA and the West Virginia Space Grant Consortium to bring standards-based science presentations to your West Virginia classrooms!
 Trained college ambassadors visit K-12 classrooms with interactive presentations and hands-on activities through the West Virginia Science Public Outreach Team (SPOT).

-WVSPOT increases K-12 student and teacher awareness of and interest in astronomy and space-related STEM research, programs, and careers in West Virginia, and students gain valuable exposure to college role models.
+WV SPOT increases K-12 student and teacher awareness of and interest in STEM research, programs, and careers in West Virginia, and students gain valuable exposure to college role models.

-We train our college ambassadors at the Green Bank Observatory in the immersive environment of the Quiet Zone.
-They learn in-depth astronomy and space science content knowledge, and they gain important “21st century skills,” such as science communication, public speaking, autonomy, and ability to adapt.
+We train our college ambassadors at Green Bank Observatory in the immersive environment of the Quiet Zone.
+They learn in-depth science content knowledge, and they gain important “21st century skills,” such as science communication, public speaking, autonomy, and ability to adapt.

 Visit the SPOT website to learn more!
-WV Educators can request for a SPOT Ambassador to visit their school, and college students can sign up to become Ambassadors.
+WV Educators – formal and informal – can submit a request for a SPOT Ambassador to visit their school or organization, and college students can sign up to become Ambassadors.